 Some of the medications prescribed for weight loss on an off-label basis are:

 - Metformin: Studies have found that people without diabetes who took this diabetes medication had a lower BMI.
-But the amount of weight lost was relatively low: One study found that the mean (average) percentage of weight that people were able to lose and keep off, compared to their starting weight, was around 6%.
+One study found that the mean (average) percentage of weight that people were able to lose and keep off, compared to their starting weight, was around 6%.

-- Tirzepatide: This drug is approved for the treatment of diabetes.
-In a trial, 85% of people who took 15 milligrams of this drug weekly lost 5% or more of their body weight, and more than half lost up to 20%.
-The average amount lost was 22.5%.
-Researchers also found that side effects included nausea, vomiting, and diarrhea.
-But these were relatively mild and happened mostly as people were adjusting to a bigger dose.
+- Tirzepatide: This drug is approved for the treatment of diabetes but it is effective in the treatment of obesity in patients with and without diabetes mellitus.
+It is a GLP-1 and GIP receptor agonist administered once weekly by injection.
+In a trial, 85% of people who took 5 milligrams of this drug weekly lost 5% or more of their body weight, and more than half lost up to 20%.

 - Topiramate: Several studies and clinical trials have found this anticonvulsant drug to be effective for weight loss.
 One trial found that a study group lost up to 9.7% of their body weight in less than a year.
 But topiramate comes with side effects that include memory and language problems and depression.